sheehui/tp/docs/UserGuide.md

 #### Add a Policy: `append`

 Adds a new policy to the current client you are viewing.
 You must be in the `Policies` tab.

+* `INSURED_VALUE`, `YEARLY_PREMIUM` and `COMMISSION` are monetary values.
+DonnaFin only accepts whole numbers and values in 2 decimal places (i.e. 120 and 120.20 are valid.
+120.2 is invalid).

 Format: `append n/POLICY_NAME i/INSURER iv/$INSURED_VALUE pr/$YEARLY_PREMIUM c/$COMMISSION`